elastic/apm/specs/agents/tracing-spans-destination.md

 Address is the destination network address: hostname (e.g. `localhost`), FQDN (e.g. `elastic.co`), IPv4 (e.g. `127.0.0.1`) IPv6 (e.g. `::1`)

+Agents MAY offer a public API to set this field so that users can override the automnatically discovered one.
+This includes the ability to set `null` or empty value in order to override the automatically-set value.
+User-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.

 #### `context.destination.port`

 ES field: [`destination.port`](https://www.elastic.co/guide/en/ecs/current/ecs-destination.html#_destination_field_details)

 Port is the destination network port (e.g. 443)

+Agents MAY offer a public API to set this field so that users can override the automnatically discovered one.
+This includes the ability to set a non-positive value in order to override the automatically-set value.
+User-supplied value MUST have the highest precedence, regardless if it was set before or after the automatic setting is invoked.